-A flow mark is commonly referred to as a flow line.
-It can occur during the manufacturing process of injection molding.
+What is flow mark in injection molding?
+A flow mark is commonly referred to as a flow line occurs during the process of injection molding.
 Flow marks in injection molding are defects that manifest as a line or series of lines forming a pattern different in color from the other parts of the molded material.

 Flow marks in injection molding can be avoided if adequate measures are taken.
 The plastic injection molding industry ensures that safe plastic products are produced for different sectors.
 And effectively creates identical products on a large scale.